 PSG operates a number of internal policies to ensure that it conducts business in an ethical and transparent manner.
 These confirm that PSG will not tolerate or condone abuse of human rights within any part of its business or supply chains and will take seriously any allegations that human rights are not properly respected.
 Policies include

 Group Purchasing Policy; which ensures that purchases are on appropriate commercial and ethical terms;

 We also operate a Whistleblowing Policy which encourages staff to report any wrongdoing which extends to human rights violations like Modern Slavery.

-PSG understands that our biggest exposure to Modern Slavery is in our product and service supply chains.
+PSG understands that its biggest exposure to Modern Slavery is in its product and service supply chains.
 Due diligence ensures that high risk critical suppliers are identified who are then required to confirm that no part of their business operations contradicts PSG’s approach to Modern Slavery.

 We undertake conduct training for all staff; for those involved in procurement this is extended to ensure they understand the implications of Modern Slavery and what to do if they suspect that this could be taking place within a supply chain.